 Online safety can be as simple as sitting down with your kid and establishing some ground rules.
 Things like never giving out any personal information online, never agreeing to meet anyone you meet online in person, and telling a parent if they’ve been sent any inappropriate content.
 Establishing an honest and open dialogue with your kid is a great way to ensure they feel like they can trust you when it comes to any potentially difficult or uncomfortable situations.

 If you’re concerned about your kids’ online activity, make sure you only let them play at times when you can be around and check in on them.
 Set time limits so you don’t need to worry about them gaming their life away.
 They’ll hate that, of course, but that’s all part of being a parent, right?

 4.Check game ratings

-It sounds simple, but a huge percentage of parents do not pay any attention to age ratings when buying their kids games.
-This isn’t just problematic from a content point of view, but because games rated M or R are much more likely to have older players playing them, meaning your kid will be exposed to an online environment that could easily be a few years above their proverbial pay grade.
+It sounds simple, but a huge percentage of parents don’t pay any attention to age ratings when buying their kids games.
+This isn’t just problematic from a content point of view, but because games rated M or R are much more likely to have older players playing them, your kid will be exposed to an online environment that could easily be a few years above their proverbial pay grade.

 If you really want to know what goes on in the vast universe of online gaming, you’d do well to jump on yourself.
 Spend some time getting familiar with different games and the online worlds they inhabit.
 Not only will you be able to decide for yourself what is and isn’t appropriate, you’ll understand the games your kids are playing and be in a much better position to engage with them on the subject.
 After all, kids are passionate about these games, and showing a genuine interest is no different to showing an interest in anything else your kids might enjoy doing.